RG 65 - Dragon Force

 The EC-12 is owned by a number of club members and raced on the afternoon of the first Saturday of the month during sailing season.
 This boat is about three feet long through the hull, and heavy.
 They are beloved by serious racers, and make a dramatic sight as they swoop through the race course.

 They are harder to find than the Dragon Force, and would run you about $3,000 for a new one.
 They also require specialized sails and a fair amount of storage space.Contact Terry Lamb if you are interested in putting one together or buying one.
+From time to time, we do have notices of used EC-12's in our For Sail page.

 The EC-12M is one of the one-design classes comprising the AMYA-recognized fleet.
 Class specifications govern virtually every aspect of these yachts from hull and sail design to permitted remote controlled functions.
 Approximately 5 feet long, with a mast standing about six feet over the deck, the EC-12M weighs in at about twenty-three pounds.